The Magic of Rose...and Honey

 All-in-all, this rose honey not only provides a decadent and divine addition to your pantry, but a potent healing addition for your medicine cabinet as well.
 And while we recommend using an all-natural, raw honey for your infusion, as raw honey is full of amazing health benefits and magical power, a processed honey will do just fine.

-- Lightly tap the glass jar against the palm of your hand or a surface to help release any air bubbles that may have formed during preparation.
+- Lightly tap the glass jar against a surface to release any air bubbles.

-- Tightly close the glass jar and place the rose honey in a cool, dark place.
+- Close the glass jar and store it in a cool, dark place for two weeks, stirring every couple days.

 You Might Also Like...